How online marketplaces will deal with VAT for goods from overseas that are sold to customers in the UK.

 The overseas seller will remain liable for any import VAT and Customs Duty when the goods are first imported into the UK.

 When the goods are sold to the customer, the overseas seller will be considered to have made a zero-rated supply of the goods to the online marketplace, known as a ‘deemed supply’.
-The overseas seller does not have to issue invoices to the online marketplace for supplies that are considered to be zero-rated.
+The overseas seller does not have to issue invoices to the online marketplace for deemed supplies that are considered to be zero-rated.